 Older voters are the most likely to register as a Democrat, partly reflecting the legacy of the “Solid South.”
-Just over 39% of voters ages 75 and older are registered Democrats compared to 30.71% of 18-34 year-olds, 32.4% of 35-54 year-olds, and 36.1% of voters ages 55-74.
+Just over 38% of voters ages 75 and older are registered Democrats compared to 30% of 18-34 year-olds, 32% of 35-54 year-olds, and 35% of voters ages 55-74.
 As a result, older adults comprise a larger share of the state’s Democratic voters than the overall electorate.
-The share of Democrats in each age group, however, decreased from the 2020 election by around 2-3%.
+The share of Democrats in each age group, however, has dwindled since the 2020 election by around 3-5%, reflecting the rise of unaffiliated voters.

-Reflecting this age structure, North Carolina’s registered Democrats have the highest proportion of voters registered in 1990 or earlier: 13.8% compared to 13.1% of Republicans and 5.1% of unaffiliated voters.
-This Democratic lead, however, has shrunk from 1.3% since the 2020 election.
+Reflecting this age structure, North Carolina’s registered Democrats have the highest proportion of voters registered prior to 1990: 13.3% compared to 12.6% of Republicans and 5% of unaffiliated voters.

 Democratic voters are more diverse than the statewide electorate.
 Black voters comprise the largest racial/ethnic group among Democratic voters: 46% versus 20% statewide.
 White voters are the second largest group among registered Democrats (40% vs. 64% statewide).

-Black voters are significantly more likely to register as a Democrat (76.5%) compared to other groups.
-Fourty-three percent of American Indian voters, 40% of Hispanic voters, 31% of Asian voters, and 21% of white voters are registered Democrat in North Carolina.
+Black voters are significantly more likely to register as a Democrat (75%) compared to other groups.
+Forty-two percent of American Indian voters, 38% of Hispanic voters, 30% of Asian voters, and 20% of white voters are registered Democrat in North Carolina.

-More than 1 million Democrat voters—53% of the state’s Democrat voter population—were born in North Carolina.
-New York (150K), other countries (90K), Virginia (67K), South Carolina (60K), and Pennsylvania (53K) were the next most common birth places.
+More than 1 million Democrat voters—42% of the state’s Democrat voter population—were born in North Carolina.
+New York (145K), other countries (87K), Virginia (64K), South Carolina (57K), and Pennsylvania (52K) were the next most common birthplaces outside of North Carolina.
+Another nearly twenty percent (481K) of Democratic voters opted to not share their place of birth.

-Sixty-six percent of registered voters in Hertford County are registered Democrat, the highest rate statewide.
-(Hertford also has the lowest share of Republican voters.)
-In contrast, Mitchell County has the lowest share of Democrat voters (10%) but the highest share of Republican voters.
+Sixty-four percent of registered voters in Hertford County are registered Democrat, the highest rate statewide.
+(Hertford also has the second lowest share of Republican voters.)
+In contrast, Mitchell County has the lowest share of Democrat voters (9%) but the highest share of Republican voters.

-Note: analysis presented is of the 10/22/2022 voter registration file from NC’s State Board of Elections.
+Note: Analysis presented is of the 9/23/2023 voter registration file from NC’s State Board of Elections.
 Analysis is limited to individuals who are active, inactive, or temporary registered voters.
-Voters with reported birth age of 116 years or older were excluded from the age analysis.
-Voters with registration dates prior to 1930 were excluded from the registration date analysis.
+Voters with a reported birth age of 116 years or older were excluded from the age analysis.
+Thus, those born before 1909 were excluded.
+Likewise, voters with registration dates prior to 1930 were excluded from the registration date analysis.

 Need help understanding population change and its impacts on your community or business?
 Carolina Demography offers demographic research tailored to your needs.